jidaikobo-shibata/a11yc/README.md

 Check accessibility of target page and generate accessibility evaluate page and policy.

 See how it works.
-[A11yc Accessibility Validation Service](https://a11yc.com/validator/en/index.php) [WordPress Plugin jwp-a11y](https://wordpress.org/plugins/jwp-a11y/)
+[A11yc Accessibility Check Service](https://a11yc.com/check/en/index.php) [WordPress Plugin jwp-a11y](https://wordpress.org/plugins/jwp-a11y/)

 ### deploy